-The Board of Directors presently has six members.
-There are two Class I directors whose term of office expires in 2015: Frank B. McGuyer and Jon P. Stonehouse.
-Messrs.
-McGuyer and Stonehouse have been nominated for reelection at the annual meeting.
+The Board of Directors presently has seven members.
+There are two Class II directors whose term of office expires in 2016: James F. Brown and Kevin M. Slawin, M.D.
+Mr. Brown and Dr. Slawin have been nominated for reelection at the annual meeting.
 Proxies may not be voted for a greater number of persons than the number of nominees named in this proxy statement.
-Messrs.
-McGuyer and Stonehouse, each current directors of the Company, have each been recommended for nomination to the Company's Board of Directors at the annual meeting by the Nominating and Corporate Governance Committee.
-If elected at the annual meeting, each of these nominees would serve until the 2018 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
+Mr. Brown and Dr. Slawin, each current directors of the Company, have each been recommended for nomination to the Company's Board of Directors at the annual meeting by the Nominating and Corporate Governance Committee.
+If elected at the annual meeting, each of these nominees would serve until the 2019 annual meeting or until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
 It is the Company's policy to invite directors and nominees for director to attend the annual meeting.
-We did not hold an annual meeting in 2014.